Lulurussell/color-hunt/README.md

 # color-hunt
-HINT #1: Start where the rainbow begins!
+K   HINT #5: Now go to the end of the rainbow!